JasonBenn/nips-scraper/abstracts.md

 ### #86: Detrended Partial Cross Correlation for Brain Connectivity Analysis

 ### #87: Contrastive Learning for Image Captioning
+_Bo Dai,  Dahua Lin_

+Image captioning, a popular topic in computer vision, has achieved substantial progress in recent years.
+However, the distinctiveness of natural descriptions is often overlooked in previous work.
+It is closely related to the quality of captions, as distinctive captions are more likely to describe images with their unique aspects.
+In this work, we propose a new learning method, Contrastive Learning (CL), for image captioning.
+Specifically, via two constraints formulated on top of a reference model, the proposed method can encourage distinctiveness, while maintaining the overall quality of the generated captions.
+We tested our method on two challenging datasets, where it improves the baseline model by significant margins.
+We also showed in our studies that the proposed method is generic and can be used for models with various structures.

 ### #88: Safe Model-based Reinforcement Learning with Stability Guarantees
 _Felix Berkenkamp,  Matteo Turchetta,  Angela P. Schoellig,  Andreas Krause_